-SENATOR TALMADGE ALSO ANNOUNCED THAT MY BILL, S. 2005, WOULD

-BE THE STARFING POINT FOR THESE HEARINGS.
+SENATOR TALMADGE ALSO ANNOUNCED THAT MY BILL, S. 2005, WOULD BE THE STARTING POINT FOR THESE HEARINGS.

-ONE MAIN AREA WHICH WE WILL BE EXAMINING IS THE TARGET AND

-LOAN PRICE LEVELS.
-OUR GRAIN FARMERS TODAY ARE THE BENEFICIARIES

-OF HIGH MARKET PRICES FOR WHEAT AND FEED GRAINS.
-BUT THIS PICTURE

-COULD CHANGE ABRUPTLY IF WE HAVE A GOOD HARVEST AND AFTER WE HAVE

-REDUCED OUR ANIMAL HERDS.
-Pulling flocks

-FARMERS ARE RIGHTLY CONCERNED WHEN PRESIDENT FORD CALLS ON THEM THEM TO FIGHT INFLATION DOES HE REALIZE

-THAT THIS SOUNDS LIKE LOW PRICES AND OVER-PRODUCTION?
+ONE MAIN AREA WHICH WE WILL BE EXAMINING IS THE TARGET AND LOAN PRICE LEVELS.
+OUR GRAIN FARMERS TODAY ARE THE BENEFICIARIES OF HIGH MARKET PRICES FOR WHEAT AND FEED GRAINS IF THEY HAVE A CROP.
+BUT THIS PICTURE COULD CHANGE ABRUPTLY IF WE HAVE A GOOD HARVEST NEXT YEAR AND AFTER WE HAVE REDUCED OUR ANIMAL HERDS.
+FARMERS ARE RIGHTLY CONCERNED WHEN PRESIDENT FORD CALLS ON THEM TO PRODUCE IN ORDER TO FIGHT INFLATION.
+DOES HE REALIZE THAT THIS SOUNDS LIKE LOW PRICES AND OVER-PRODUCTION?

-WHERE IS THE UNDERSTANDING OF THE INCREASED COSTS OF

-PRODUCTION, WHICH FOR MY DAIRY FARMERS IN MINNESOTA IS ESTIMATED

-AT 30 PERCENT IN ONE YEAR.
+WHERE IS THE UNDERSTANDING OF THE INCREASED COSTS OF PRODUCTION, WHICH FOR OUR DAIRY FARMERS IS ESTIMATED AT 30 PERCENT IN ONE YEAR.

-Another Key area to be examined will be our export policy.

-I HAVE SUGGESTED THAT WE NEED A SUPPLY MANAGEMENT PROGRAM WHEN OUR

-CROPS ARE IN SHORT SUPPLY.

-WE ALSO MUST STOP DELUDING OURSELVES ABOUT THE EXISTENCE OF

-AN INTERNATIONAL FREE MARKET. - EXPORTING AND IMPORTING

-COUNTRIES HAVE ESTABLISHED STATE TRADING CORPORATIONS OR AGENCIES

-WHICH RESPOND TO POLITICAL AS WELL AS ECONOMIC OPPORTUNITIES.

-In the recent sale to the Soviet Union, the Department of Agriculture finally conceded that we did not have an international free Market.

-Unfortunately, this was a painful Lesson, and our government had to change the Rules of Business in the Middle of the game.
+ANOTHER KEY AREA TO BE EXAMINED WILL BE OUR EXPORT POLICY.
+I have suggested that we need a supply management program when our crops are in short supply.

+WE MUST STOP DELUDING OURSELVES ABOUT THE EXISTENCE OF AN INTERNATIONAL FREE MARKET.
+OTHER, MAJOR EXPORTING AND IMPORTING COUNTRIES HAVE ESTABLISHED STATE TRADING CORPORATIONS OR AGENCIES WHICH TAKE ADVANTAGE OF POLICAL AS WELL AS ECONOMIC OPPORTUNITIES.
+IN THE RECENT SALE TO THE SOVIET UNION, THE DEPARTMENT OF AGRICULTURE FINALLY CONCEDED THAT WE DID NOT HAVE AN INTERNATIONAL FREE MARKET.
-A THIRD MAJOR AREA REQUIRING CAREFUL REVIEW AND

-ANALYSIS IS THE SUBJECT OF RESERVES.
+UNFORTUNATELY, THIS WAS A PAINFUL LESSON, AND OUR GOVERNMENT HAD TO CHANGE THE RULES OF BUSINESS IN THE MIDDLE OF THE GAME, A THIRD MAJOR AREA REQUIRING CAREFUL REVIEW AND ANALYSIS IS THE SUBJECT OF RESERVES.

-WE NEED TO HAVE A RESERVE PROGRAM WHICH WILL ENABLE THE

-GOVERNMENT TO MAKE PURCHASES WHEN THERE IS EXCESS PRODUCTION.

-AT THE SAME TIME, FIRM RULES ARE REQUIRED SO THAT ANY RESERVES

-HELD BY THE GOVERNMENT DO NOT DEPRESS PRICES.

-A RESERVE CAN GIVE SOME STABILITY TO OUR MARKETS AND MEET EXPORT AND DISASTER REQUIREMENTS.
-RESERVES HELD EXCLUSIVELY

-IN PRIVATE HANDS CANNOT BE RELIED UPON TO MEET NATIONAL NEEDS,

-AS THE SOVIET SALE DEMONSTRATED. - Purnet Haut Purch
+WE NEED TO HAVE A RESERVE PROGRAM WHICH WILL ENABLE THE GOVERNMENT TO MAKE PURCHASES WHEN THERE IS EXCESS PRODUCTION.
+AT THE SAME TIME, FIRM RULES ARE REQUIRED SO THAT ANY RESERVES HELD BY THE GOVERNMENT DO NOT DEPRESS PRICES.
+A RESERVE CAN GIVE SOME STABILITY TO OUR MARKETS AND MEET EXPORT AND DISASTER REQUIREMENTS, RESERVES HELD EXCLUSIVELY IN PRIVATE HANDS CANNOT BE RELIED UPON TO MEET NATIONAL NEEDS, AS THE SOVIET SALE DEMONSTRATED.
+OUR LIVESTOCK PRODUCERS WOULD NOT BE IN TODAY'S SAD SHAPE IF WE HAD HELD ON TO AT LEAST A SMALL RESERVE.

-I HAVE RECOMMENDED THAT THE GOVERNMENT HOLD A VERY MODEST

-SHAPE RECOMMENDED THAT THE GOVERNMENT HOLD A VERY MODEST

-LEVEL OF RESERVES.
-WE OWE THIS TO OUR CONSUMERS AND OUR FARMERS

-WHO ARE THE MAIN USERS OF GRAINS.
-IT ALSO IS NEEDED FOR OUR

-OWN NATIONAL DEFENSE.
+I HAVE RECOMMENDED THAT THE GOVERNMENT HOLD A VERY MODEST LEVEL OF RESERVES.
+WE OWE THIS TO OUR CONSUMERS AND OUR FARMERS WHO ARE THE MAIN USERS OF GRAINS.
+IT ALSO IS NEEDED FOR OUR OWN NATIONAL DEFENSE.

-WE HEAR THAT THE SOVIET UNION HAS A STRATEGIC STOCKPILE OF FOOD L EVERYONE KNOWS STORIES ABOUT BATTLES THROUGHOUT HISTORY WHICH WERE INFLUENCED BECAUSE OF FOOD SHORTAGES.
+WE HEAR THAT THE SOVIET UNION HAS A STRATEGIC STOCKPILE OF FOOD, EVERYONE KNOWS STORIES ABOUT BATTLES THROUGHOUT HISTORY WHICH WERE INFLUENCED BECAUSE OF FOOD SHORTAGES.

-WHY ARE WE SO FOOLISH AS TO BE WILLING TO SELL OFF ALL WE

-HAVE TO ANYONE WHO COMES ALONG WITH MONEY IN HAND?
+WHY ARE WE SO FOOLISH AS TO BE WILLING TO SELL OFF ALL WE HAVE TO ANYONE WHO COMES ALONG WITH MONEY IN HAND?